My folks bought a new home

 and began dating Lana

 Even though I couldn’t dance, I spent my first summer in Transcona going to every dance I could find.
-Once at the dance though, I would just stand in front of the speakers and could feel myself going through some sort of metamorphosis.
-My parents never realized that the guy who left home one night to attend his first dance never returned.
+Once there though, I would just stand in front of the speakers listening to the music and could actually feel myself going through some sort of metamorphosis.
+My parents never realized that the guy who left home that hot night in July for his first dance, never returned.

-When I started high school at TCI that fall, it was already too late and any educational aspirations my folks may have held for me were over.
-Although I must admit that even though I was only at the dance to hear the music, I did also notice all the “pretty things” who dancing with each other too.
+When I started high school at TCI that fall it was already too late, the music had got to me which meant that any educational aspirations my folks may have held for me were done for.
+However, I must admit that even though I was only at the dance to hear the music, I did notice all the “pretty things” out on the dance floor.
 Back in those days, other than trying to sneak in a slow grinder in now and then, none of the guys knew how to dance so the girls had no choice but to dance with each other.

 My friend Rolly Blaquiere and I soon figured out that if we ever hoped to capture the hearts of some sweet things, we needed to learn how to dance.
 However, learning to dance required that we do it hidden in my basement because when you’re from Transcona, there’s no way we could be seen dancing with each other.
 We spent many a night down there stumbling around to Elvis and Fats Domino records before finally becoming dancin’ fools.